Inferring the nature of active neutrinos: Dirac or Majorana?: Introduction

-Such a connection between the statistics and the nature of neutrino has been studied before.
-In fact an important constraint in this line of exploration comes from the ``practical Dirac-Majorana confusion theorem'' (DMCT) \cite{Kayser:1981nw, Kayser:1982br}.
-The theorem states that the difference between Dirac and Majorana neutrinos must vanish in the limit of neutrino mass going to zero.
-The massless limit allows only one type of neutrino which may be represented either in Dirac or Weyl representations.
-This poses a challenge since we do not know precisely the neutrino masses except that at least two of them must have non-zero masses as indicated by neutrino oscillation experiments and are very small ($<1$ eV) compared to other mass scales in the SM \cite{Fukuda:1998mi,Ahmad:2002jz}.
-Thus any proposal conforming to DMCT carries this uncertainty apart from the probability being small.
+Such a connection between the statistics and the nature of neutrino and antineutrino has been studied previously by using antisymmetrization of amplitude for final states having Majorana neutrino antineutrino pair.
+However, the effect of antisymmetrization gets lost when the unobservable neutrino and antineutrino get fully integrated out.
+This then leads to the ``practical Dirac-Majorana confusion theorem'' (DMCT) \cite{Kayser:1981nw, Kayser:1982br}.
+The theorem, which still lacks a rigorous, process independent, general proof, as far as we are aware, states that the difference between Dirac and Majorana neutrinos is proportional to some power of the neutrino mass.
+This poses a challenge since the neutrino masses are not known precisely, except that at least two of them must have non-zero masses as indicated by neutrino oscillation experiments and the masses are very small ($< 1$~eV) compared to other mass scales in the SM \cite{Fukuda:1998mi,Ahmad:2002jz}.
+Thus, any proposal conforming to DMCT depends on this tiny neutrino mass and as a result carries this mass uncertainty apart from the probability being small.
+It is therefore necessary and important to explore whether there are any SM allowed processes that can directly probe the quantum statistics of Majorana neutrinos avoiding this DMCT constraint.